kevinhaas/kotlin-react-streamer-gradle/README.md

 An experiment using Kotlin to target the browser.
 Transpiles Kotlin to JS, and includes
 the [`kotlin-react` wrappers](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-react).

+Next step will be looking into KotlinJS/React Native/Kotlin Multiplatform.

 `npm start` for webpack-dev-server
 `npm run build` for prod bundle